Skip to main content

 Furniture removal and protection (Day 1 of work)

 Furniture moved.
-Adjacent rooms protected with poly sheeting and HEPA scrubbers if any sanding planned.
+Adjacent rooms sealed with poly sheeting.
+HEPA-filtered air scrubbers staged for any sanding scope on refinish work.

 4